steharr/ms1-portfolio-steharr/README.md

    As the site code was contained all in one html file, in order to easily distinguish by eye each section of the page while coding I added wide comments around each section.
 This had brought about multiple warnings from the HTML validator.
 To remove this warning, I adjusted the comments to be the normal size.

 ### CSS Validator
 After passing my code through the CSS validator for the first time, there were 2 errors and numerous warnings appearing on the site.
-Upon further inspection I saw that many of these results were linked to external files I had referenced in my code e.g. via Bootstrap CDN links.
-Since these results were not linked to my code I re-ran the check exclusively for my stylesheet using the link "https://steharr.github.io/ms1-portfolio-steharr/assets/css/style.css".
-The validator produced 23 warnings for my code.
+The errors given were related to external files I had referenced in my code e.g. via Bootstrap CDN links.
+Since these results were not linked to my code I focused solely and the messages related to my code.
+The overall results from the validator produced 23 warnings for my code.
 Below is how each of the initial validator check results were investigated:

 #### Warnings